State aid refused due to the status of an undertaking in difficulty. How is it established?

 Who should assess what UiD signals?

-When required by laws and regulations of the Cabinet and European Commission for some specific aid programme, the UiD test is mandatory but the criteria for who should assess what signs and at which moment may vary.
+When required by laws and regulations of the Cabinet and European Commission for some specific aid program, the UiD test is mandatory but the criteria for who should assess what signs and at which moment may vary.
 Generally, the UiD test includes data of both the applicant and all it linked companies (if the applicant is not an autonomous enterprise), but also the age of companies and their category (SMU or large enterprise) is considered.

 It should be admitted that identification of the linked companies is a separate and rather complicated subject, which we will not discuss now but the informative material provided by the CFCA gives a good explanation of that.